 Formula C41H64O14 C15H25NO3

-Primary Use Treats heart failure, chronic atrial fibrillation Treats high blood pressure, chest pain, and fast heart conditions
+Primary Use Treats heart failure and chronic atrial fibrillation Treats high blood pressure, chest pain (angina), and rapid heart rate

 Medication Class Cardiac glycoside Beta-blocker